Ricky Van Veen

 Richard Rafael Van Veen (born December 14, 1980) is an American entrepreneur and the Head of Global Creative Strategy at Facebook.
-Van Veen co-founded the comedy brand and humor website CollegeHumor and the video sharing website Vimeo.
-He was also CEO of Notional, a television production company spun out of CollegeHumor.
+Van Veen co-founded Connected Ventures, the early tech startup that launched the comedy brand CollegeHumor and the video sharing website Vimeo.
+He was also CEO of Notional, the television production company behind the popular series Chopped.

 Early life and education

 Born in Lutherville-Timonium, Maryland, Van Veen is the son of Helen and Richard Van Veen.
 He graduated from Wake Forest University with a degree in management and information systems in 2003.

 Career

 Van Veen created CollegeHumor as a student at Wake Forest University.
-Van Veen's site was earning between $10–15 million a year before the partners sold a controlling stake to IAC/InterActiveCorp.
+Van Veen's site was earning between $10 and $15 million a year before the partners sold a controlling stake to IAC/InterActiveCorp.
 He is also one of the principal owners and founders of Connected Ventures, a company formed around CollegeHumor that included Vimeo and BustedTees.

-He made appearances in several College Humor video series, such as Jake and Amir and Hardly Working, and the former MTV program The CollegeHumor Show.
+He made appearances in several CollegeHumor video series, such as Jake and Amir and Hardly Working, and the former MTV program The CollegeHumor Show.

-In July 2009 Van Veen was announced to be the CEO of the new production company, Notional, which would be producing material for the traditional media of television.
+In July 2009, Van Veen was announced as the CEO of the new production company, Notional, which would produce material for traditional television media.
 One of Notional's most noteworthy TV shows is Chopped on the Food Network.
-Van Veen would be mentored by Barry Diller, who is the chairman and senior executive of IAC/InterActiveCorp.
+Van Veen was mentored by Barry Diller, the chairman and senior executive of IAC/InterActiveCorp.

-Van Veen also co-founded product company Scroll Commerce in 2015, where he would invent products designed to sell online, including the popular "Homesick Candle."
-The company was later acquired by BuzzFeed to be the foundation of its new Product Labs division.
+Van Veen also co-founded the product company Scroll Commerce in 2015, where he invented products designed to sell online, including the popular "Homesick Candle."
+The company was later acquired by BuzzFeed as the foundation of its new Product Labs division.